 Abraham had every reason to give up.
 His life sounds familiar to the thousands of stories that end in alcoholism, retreat, and regret.
 But for some reason, his didn’t.

 His story teaches us that trials are the schoolroom for our life’s greatest work.
-It is the moments of sorrow, embarrassment, and defeat which seed the emotional bandwidth required to lead our future.
+It is the moments of sorrow, embarrassment, and defeat that seed the emotional bandwidth required to lead our future.

 A leader with little experience in feeling is a leader not ready for a following.

 As entrepreneurs, starters, and creators we get slammed into the wall of frustration; forced to fabricate solutions from nothing.
 But more than that, we are men and women called to a high level of perseverance.

 Leaders who see with their intuition and find success at the tips of their ability.
 People who control their words, their emotions, and their thoughts – because we understand that success is a war played inside the mind.